Rangers Transfer news: Defoe joins from Bournemouth on 18-month loan | Goal.com

 Rangers seal Defoe loan deal

-Rangers have confirmed the signing of striker Jermain Defoe from Bournemouth on an 18-month loan subject to international clearance.
+Rangers have confirmed the signing of striker Jermain Defoe from Bournemouth on an 18-month loan.

 The former England international moves to Ibrox in search of first-team football after struggling for regular action since re-joining the Cherries on a free transfer from Sunderland in the summer of 2017.